-How to Charge Your Electric Car With Charging Stations
+How to use EV Charging Stations to Charge your Electric Car

 Are you considering buying an electric vehicle (EV) but are concerned about where, when and how to charge it?
 Surely many first-time buyers hesitate to make that carbon-free lifestyle move of purchasing an EV after envisioning themselves with a depleted car battery, stranded in the middle of nowhere and miles from a charging station.

 While the fear is valid, you’ll be relieved to know that there are alternatives to charging your EV.
 In fact, you’ll have choices, no matter what your typical EV mileage is.

 While the electric car was invented in the mid-1800s, it didn’t become available to the mass markets until the early 2000s, led first by advancements made with the hybrid model and later to the fully electric version.[i]
 The EV is considered a global revolution in sustainable products, in general, and in the transportation industry, in particular.
 Furthermore, EVs led to a breakthrough in transportation infrastructure by necessitating charging stations situated throughout the nation to power up EVs of all kinds, from trucks and commercial vehicles to automobiles.[ii]